BrunoSette/omnireno/src/content/basements/index.md

 ---
 title: "Basements Renovations"
-description: "Unlock the Potential of Your Basement with Legal Renovations"
+description: "Transform Your Basement into a Versatile Living Space"

 banner:
   title: Unlock the Potential of Your Basement with Legal Renovations
-  content: OmniReno specializes in transforming basements into beautiful, legal living spaces.
-Whether you're looking to create an extra bedroom, a cozy family area, or a rental suite, our expert team ensures your renovation meets all legal requirements and maximizes your home's value.
-Trust us to deliver quality craftsmanship and a seamless renovation experience.
+  content: At OmniReno, we specialize in transforming basements from unused storage spaces into vibrant, functional areas that enhance your lifestyle.
+Whether you're dreaming of a cozy family room, an inviting guest suite, or a state-of-the-art home theater, our team combines high-quality craftsmanship with innovative designs.
+Let us help you create a basement that not only adds square footage but also elevates the comfort and value of your home.
   image: /images/basement4.webp
   button:
     label: "Contact Us"